ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 | `transaction_id` | `string` of the id form | Specifies to the scheduler under which transaction the input table should be accessed if this attribute is specified on it. |
 | `rename_columns` | `yson-map` | Recognized on the input paths of tables.
 Renames the column names according to the mapping before feeding the table to the input of the operation.
 This attribute **is not compatible** with `teleport` tables. |

 The `ranges` attribute specifies which ranges of table rows should be read.
-The specified ranges will be read sequentially, in the order in which they are specified in the command attributes.
-In particular, if the ranges overlap, the output rows will be repeated the corresponding number of times.
+The specified ranges will be read sequentially, in the order in which they are specified in the attribute.
+In particular, if some specified ranges overlap, the output will be repeated.

 | **Attribute** | **Type** | **Description** |
 | ------------- | ----------- | ------------------------------------------------------------ |